harvardinformatics/snakemake-workshop/develop/index.md

     shell:
         "some_command {input} -t {threads} > {output}"
 ```

+These resources will be used locally or on a per-job basis if submitted to the cluster.

 To learn more about the resources directive, see the [snakemake docs :octicons-link-external-24:](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources){:target="_blank"}.